sensu/sensu-docs/content/sensu-go/6.2/observability-pipeline/observe-schedule/agent.md

 ## Agent authentication

-The Sensu agent authenticates to the Sensu backend via [WebSocket][45] transport by either username and password or mutual transport layer security (mTLS) authentication.
+The Sensu agent authenticates to the Sensu backend via [WebSocket][45] transport by either built-in basic (username and password) or mutual transport layer security (mTLS) authentication.

 ### Username and password authentication

-Username and password authentication is the default mechanism for agent authentication.
+The default mechanism for agent authentication is [built-in basic authentication][59] with username and password.
 The Sensu agent uses username and password authentication unless mTLS authentication is configured for both sensu-agent and sensu-backend.

 For username and password authentication, sensu-agent joins the username and password with a colon and encodes them as a Base64 value.